wmotte/lxxnt_greek_deponency/README.md

-# Quantitative Analysis of the ‘Deponency’ in Biblical Greek
+# Quantitative Analysis of the ‘Deponency’ in LXX-NT Greek

 This repository contains the input data, scripts and Suppl.
-Tables and Figures from a study that employs distributional linguistics, a newly introduced technique to examine the controversial concept of verbal ‘deponency’ in Biblical Greek.
+Tables and Figures from a study that employs distributional linguistics, a newly introduced technique to examine the controversial concept of verbal ‘deponency’ in LXX-NT (koine) Greek.

 Renaissance grammarians introduced ‘deponency’ as an additional classifier to the traditional voice paradigm (active, middle, passive) to account for verbs exhibiting middle-passive morphology with active interpretation.